JuanPabloDiaz/platzi/2022/mobileFirst/readme.md

 # Responsive Design Course: Mobile First Layout

-This repo is part of a Platzi course called: "[Curso de Responsive Design: Maquetación Mobile First](https://platzi.com/cursos/mobile-first/)".
+This folder is part of a Platzi course called: "[Curso de Responsive Design: Maquetación Mobile First](https://platzi.com/cursos/mobile-first/)".

 50% of internet traffic is from mobile devices, making it a priority to develop frontends for smartphones, tablets and laptops.
 In this course I learned everything I needed to create projects that will adapt to the different views used by the users.

 ## Challenge 🎲

 text

 <!-- BUILD WITH -->